 As part of the Facility, we are subject to limitations as to how borrowed funds may be used including restrictions on geographic concentrations, sector concentrations, loan size, payment frequency and status, average life, collateral interests and investment ratings as well as regulatory restrictions on leverage which may affect the amount of funds that Ares Capital CP may obtain.
 There are also certain requirements relating to portfolio performance, including required minimum portfolio yield and limitations on delinquencies and charge-offs, violation of which could result in the early amortization of the Facility and limit further advances under the Facility and in some cases could be an event of default.
 Such limitations, requirements, and associated defined terms are as provided for in the documents governing the Facility.
 The interest charged on the funds is based on the commercial paper rate plus 1.25% and payable quarterly.
 As of September 22, 2005, the commercial paper rate was 3.67%.
 The Facility expires on November 2, 2005 unless extended prior to such date for an additional 364 day period with the consent of the lender.
 If the Facility is not extended, any principal amounts then outstanding will be amortized over a 24 month period through a termination date of November 2, 2007.
-Under the terms of the Facility, we are required to pay a one-time 0.25% structuring fee and a 0.375% renewal fee on each of the two years following the closing date of the Facility.
+Under the terms of the Facility.
 Additionally, we are also required to pay a 0.175% commitment (subject to adjustment as described below) fee for any unused portion of the Facility.